kkaradag2/sprydb/README.md

 * ORACLE
 * MYSQL

-EXAMPLE of USEGE
-This example show you how to configure server type as ORACLE.
+**EXAMPLE** of usage This example show you how to configure server type as ORACLE.

 ```
 Sprydb config -s ORACLE